Why Taiwan Solo Travel Is Very Worth It?

 Taiwan is Easy to Get Around

-When I go around in the capital city, Taipei, it’s easy to get around by walking, biking, and using a bus and a train.
+When I travel around the capital city of Taipei, it’s easy to get around by walking, biking, taking a bus, and using the train.
 I used a taxi twice when I was late going back to the airport.
-When I visited other cities in Taiwan, its easy to use the train.
-It’s the most convenient thing ever hopping from one city to another.
+When I visited other cities in Taiwan, it’s easy to use the train, it’s the most convenient thing ever, hopping from one city to another.

 I love to bike around Taiwan and it’s the most practical transportation for everyone.
 The locals love to bike.
 They are so lucky they can use a public bike which you need to use the Easy Card.
 This is why Taiwanese people are healthy.
 I’ve never seen a lot of obese people.